 Welcome to the home page of Pekka Väyrynen.
 I’m Professor of Moral Philosophy in the School of Philosophy, Religion, and History of Science (PRHS) at University of Leeds, where I teach and research philosophy.
 My teaching and research interests focus on moral philosophy.
 I’ve published on a wide range of topics in metaethics, broadly construed.
 I’m available and keen to offer PhD supervision in these areas.
 Other areas of interest relevant to my work include metaphysics, epistemology, and philosophy of language.
-On most semesters, I direct the Centre for Ethics and Metaethics (CEM).
-I’m also the Director of Research for the School as a whole.
+On most semesters, I direct the Centre for Aesthetic, Moral, and Political Philosophy (CAMP).
+I’m also the Director of Research for the School as a whole and the programme leader for our MA in Philosophy.

 I regularly perform peer review.
 I’m enthusiastic about open access journals, and serve as a section editor for one of them.
 I’m an associate editor of a specialist journal in ethics.
 Since 2012 I’ve neither refereed for nor submitted to Elsevier and Springer journals because, even compared to other for-profit publishers, they charge university libraries unreasonable prices for access.